wooyongc/2022UTSWMachineLearningFinalProj/README.md

   <figcaption><b>Fig 5.</b> Change in MMSE by DX Ridgeline Plot.</figcaption>
 </figure>

 In some groups (CN/EMCI), the line/points clearly indicate subject variability.
 This variability seems to increase in LMCI and AD.
-Note that because the MMSE score is capped at 30, we may have some sensoring which could cause the measure of center to shift to the left.
+Note that because the MMSE score is capped at 30, we may have some censoring which could cause the measure of center to shift to the left.

 <p align="right">(<a href="#top">back to top</a>)</p>